Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Introduction

 For a finite $G$, let $\tau_\infty(1/4)$ denote the uniform mixing time, i.e., the time $t$ until $|p_t(x, y)/\pi(y) - 1| \le 1/4$ for every $x, y \in V$.

 \begin{proposition} For every unweighted, finite, connected regular graph $G$, we have

 \end{proposition}

 The next theorem answers (up to constant factors) the 5th open question in \cite{MT06}, which asks how small the log-Sobolev and entropy constants can be for an $n$-vertex unweighted connected graph.
+Here, we write $f(n) = \Theta\bigl(g(n)\bigr)$ to mean that there are positive finite constants $c_1$ and $c_2$ such that for all $n \ge 1$, we have $c_1 g(n) \le f(n) \le c_2 g(n)$.

 \begin{theorem} Write $\rho(G)$ for the log-Sobolev constant and $\rho_0(G)$ for the entropy constant of $G$.
 For finite unweighted graphs $G$ with $n$ vertices, we have

 \end{theorem}

 Similarly, we find the worst uniform mixing time of graphs: \begin{proposition} For every unweighted, finite, connected graph $G$, we have